When people think of air pollution, most immediately picture heavy smog drifting over cities and industrial plants.

-Similar to exhaust being released from vehicles, heavier machinery located inside big factories and industrial plants also emit pollutants into the air.
+Similar to the exhaust being released from vehicles, gas-powered heavy machinery located inside big factories and industrial plants also emit pollutants into the air.

-On a daily basis, dirt and dust is kicked up into the atmosphere from excavating and demolition type construction activities.
+Dirt and dust are kicked up into the atmosphere from excavating and demolition-type construction activities.

 Switching the focus to agricultural activities, ammonia is a frequent byproduct that just so happens to be one of the most dangerous gases in our environment.